Daisreich/customguns-tf/README.md

 ---------
 - [x] There is no "Shotgun Shot" Temporary Entity.
 This means custom weapons with base bullets functions do not harm anything.
 - [x] Custom weapons without custom plugins have their sounds interrupted
+- [x] Molotov fire is not visible to anyone

 Requirements
 ---------